What Is Data Integrity and How Can It Be Protected?

 Logical integrity

 • Human error.
-Humans make mistakes.
-While this is a natural part of life, it can drastically affect data quality.
-This integrity issue can arise from people committing a transfer error, deleting rows in a spreadsheet, misunderstanding a report while entering data, and putting a decimal point in the wrong spot.
+Data quality can be drastically damaged by the types of mistakes that individuals are prone to.
+Committing a transfer error, deleting rows in a spreadsheet, misunderstanding a report while entering data, and putting a decimal point in the wrong spot are just a few examples of how human error can compromise data integrity.

 • Formatting errors.
-As information is moved from one system to another, differences in formatting may lead to changes in the data items.
+As information is moved from one system to another, differences in formatting may lead to changes in the data items that affect data integrity.

-• Data breaches.
-If unauthorized parties gain access to your data, they can change it without anyone knowing.
-Also, disgruntled employees with proper access can damage data.
+• Data breaches and cybersecurity threats.
+If unauthorized parties can access your data, they can change it without anyone knowing.
+This ranges from cybersecurity threats, like malware and hacking attempts, to disgruntled employees with proper access.

 • Hardware issues.
-If an organization relies entirely on physical hardware to store data, it runs the risk of the hardware failing, which may compromise integrity.
+If an organization relies entirely on physical hardware to store data, it runs the risk of the hardware failing and compromising integrity.

 • Data collection errors.
 Collecting complete data is one of the easiest ways an organization can ensure data integrity.
 Incomplete data samples can skew your analysis and may lead to bias.

-In this section, we'll dive into some novel ways DLTs are used for data security.
+In this section, we'll explore how DLTs are being used for data security and integrity.

 Theom